 Jane Gruner, Administrator, ADSD

 The Department of Health and Human Services is evaluating alternative service delivery models aimed at achieving better care for patients, better health for our communities and lower costs through improved health outcomes.
 A health care organization that helps people find a primary care physician helps people navigate the health care system and maintains a network of health care providers.
 Listening sessions will be held around Nevada.
 A facilitator will be hired to do the analysis piece.
 An individual with national experience with Manage Care and other service delivery models will take the information and consolidate it into a workable frame work.
 It is a two year timeline.
 The first year many states accept all providers.
 After the first year they are more selective about giving contracts.
 The Commission discussed a delivery system and network adequacy.
 The Commission discussed dual eligibility involving Medicare and Medicaid plans, the growing caseload, expenditures and workforce in Nevada.
 Nevada Medicaid provides services under two different delivery models fee-for-service and Managed Care.
 With fee-for-service individuals can receive services form any provider enrolled with Nevada Medicaid.
 No referrals from a primary care physician are required to see a specialist and individuals must coordinate and manage their own care.
 Managed Care organizations provide care coordination, provide patient education, provide preventative care, connect individuals with specialty providers, and ensure the right service is provided at the right time.
 The Commission discussed Managed Care per member cost and individuals unable to access services due to workforce issues.
 Managed Care Organizations have the flexibility to offer additional services based on need and plan selected.
 All Medicaid recipients who live in urban Reno or Las Vegas who are not determined disabled by the Social Security Administration are mandated.
-Medicaid currently contracts with two Managed Care Organizations Health Plan of Nevada and Amerigroup.
+Medicaid currently contracts with two Managed Care Organizations; Health Plan of Nevada and Amerigroup.
 Managed Care covers most of the services that are in the Medicaid approved State Plan.
 Managed Care Organizations have the flexibility to offer additional services based on need and the plan selected.
 Managed Care does not currently provide; Hospice, Adult day Health Care, Non-Emergency Transportation, Targeted Case Management, Home and Community Based Waiver Services, Intermediate Care Facilities for Individuals with Intellectual Disabilities, Nursing Facility Stays more than 45 days, Orthodontia and Residential treatment Center stays more than 30 days.
 Next process includes continued input from stakeholders and hires a facilitator/contractor for the analysis.

 XVII.
 Consider Agenda Items (For Possible Action)